JaiWillems/celest/docs/source/guide/tutorials.rst

    # Get GRS data with ISO6709 formatted output strings.
    geo_position = position.geo(iso=True)

-Notice that some methods require the use of a `GroundPosition` object as parameter to specify a ground location.
+Notice that some methods require the use of a `GroundPosition` object as a parameter to specify a ground location.
 The `GroundPosition` object can be imported from the encounter module.